Bindgen

 def rename_symbol(sym)

-Some symbols provide additional attributes such as fields
+"type_alias".
+Some symbols contain additional attributes, such as "struct"s, which have a fields attribute.

-Bindgen provides utility functions for converting names in the form of a ‘utils’ module that can be imported into generators.
+Bindgen provides utility functions in the utils module that can be imported into generators.